MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/azure-update-manager-23h2.md

     [![Review and download error logs.](./media/azure-update-manager/download-error-logs.png)](media/azure-update-manager/download-error-logs.png#lightbox)

-3. Additionally, you can select the **Open a support ticket** button, fill in the appropriate details, and attach your downloaded logs to your support request ticket to Microsoft Support.
+3. Additionally, you can select the **Open a support ticket** button, fill in the appropriate information, and attach your downloaded logs so they are available to Microsoft Support.

     [![Open a support ticket.](./media/azure-update-manager/open-support-ticket.png)](media/azure-update-manager/open-support-ticket.png#lightbox)